-- Bell Pepper: One green bell pepper, diced.
-Red, yellow, and orange bell peppers are also fine.
+- Bell Pepper: I used a green bell pepper but red, yellow, and orange bell peppers are also fine.
 They vary slightly in sweetness, but any color will work.

-- Tomato Paste: This recipe uses one 6-ounce can.
-Do not substitute with tomato sauce, which is less concentrated.
+- Tomato Paste: Do not substitute with tomato sauce, which is less concentrated.

 - Fire Roasted Tomatoes: These are available canned.
 Use one large 28 ounce can, or substitute 28 ounces regular canned tomatoes.
 Do not drain.

-- Brown the Beef.
-Heat oil in a Dutch oven set over medium-high heat.
-Add the ground beef to the hot oil; season with salt and pepper, and cook until browned, breaking it up with a spoon while it cooks.
+- Brown the beef.
+Heat oil in a large pot or Dutch oven set over medium-high heat on the stove top.
+Add the ground beef to the hot oil, season with salt and pepper, and cook until browned, breaking it up with a spoon while it cooks.

-- Add Tomato Paste, Tomatoes, Broth, and Bay Leaf.
+- Add the remaining ingredients.
 Add the tomato paste; stir to combine, and cook for 3 minutes.
 Then stir in the tomatoes and broth, scraping up any browned bits from the bottom of the pot.
 Add the bay leaf and bring chili to a steady simmer.

 - Simmer.
 Simmer the chili for 30-ish minutes, but at this point, you can let the chili cook for 3 to 4 hours, as long as there is enough liquid.
 If you would like to cook it for longer, make sure to add more liquid to the pot.
 Water is fine to use for the extra liquid.